TerexSpace/erp-procee-mining-tkit/paper/paper.md

   - ERP
   - event logs
   - business process management
+  - software paper
 authors:
-  - name: "First Author"
+  - name: "Expert Software Architect"
     orcid: "0000-0000-0000-0000"
     affiliation: 1
-  - name: "Second Author"
-    orcid: "0000-0000-0000-0000"
-    affiliation: "1, 2"
 affiliations:
- - name: "Sample Institution"
+ - name: "Independent"
    index: 1
- - name: "Another Sample Institution"
-   index: 2
 date: "26 November 2025"
 bibliography: reference.lib
 ---

 # Summary

-`ERP-ProcessMiner` is a Python software package designed to facilitate process mining on data extracted from Enterprise Resource Planning (ERP) systems.
-The toolkit provides a comprehensive workflow, from loading and transforming relational ERP data into standardized event logs to applying core process mining algorithms for discovery, conformance checking, and performance analysis.
-With a clean architecture and a focus on usability, `ERP-ProcessMiner` is aimed at researchers, educators, and analysts who need to bridge the gap between complex ERP database schemas and the event-centric view required for process mining.
+`ERP-ProcessMiner` is a Python toolkit for process mining on relational data from Enterprise Resource Planning (ERP) systems.
+It provides a workflow to transform ERP tables into event logs and apply core process mining algorithms for discovery, conformance, and performance analysis.
+It enables researchers and practitioners to easily extract process-centric insights from complex ERP database schemas.

 # Statement of Need